 - Shared Key authentication– It provides a greater amount of security.
 The request frame carries the authentication frames ID for the shared key using a 40-bit secret code that is shared between itself and IP.
 The 2nd station sends a challenge text of 128 bytes.
 The 1st station sends encrypted text as a response.
 The 2nd station sends authentication results.

 Privacy is maintained in IEEE 802.11 by WEP(wired equivalent privacy) specification.
 A key sequence is constructed by a pseudorandom generator and 40-bit secret key where the key sequence is simply an XOR-ed with the plain-text message.

 - Bandwidth requirement is low in Bluetooth whereas it is high in case of Wifi.

 - For connection establishment, through Bluetooth, a device would require Bluetooth adapter.
 On the other hand, for using Wifi devices require wireless adapter and router.

-- Bluetooth is simple to use and switching between devices is easier while Wifi technology is kind of complex and requires configuration of hardware and software.
+- Bluetooth is simple to use and switching between devices is easier while Wifi technology is kind of complicated and requires configuration of hardware and software.

 - The radio signal range provided by Bluetooth is 10 meters while it is 100 meters in case of Wifi.

 - Frequency range along which Bluetooth devices are supported is 2.4 GHz to 2.483 GHz.
 On the contrary, in Wifi the frequency range is 2.4 GHz to 5 GHz.